A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Address: 869 Shell Rd, Blue River, BC V0E 1J0, Canada

 The Glacier Mountain Lodge is a lovely hotel right next to the Petro Can gas station.
-It is ideal if you’re looking for comfort, but don’t want to spend a fortune.
+It is ideal if you’re looking for comfort, but don’t want to break the bank.

 The Sandman Inn